DS-USAFA/PSSE-Solutions-Manual/docs/index.md

 <img src="./figures/CoverSol2.png" width="705" />

-Contained in this volume are the solutions to homework problems in the Computational Probability and Statistics book, master version.
+Contained in this volume are the solutions to homework problems in the Probability and Statistics for Scientists and Engineers book.

 ## Book Structure and How to Use It